Harish120/facebook-graph-api/CONTRIBUTING.md

-# Contributing to Laravel Facebook Graph API Package
+# Contributing to Harryes Facebook Graph API Package

-Thank you for your interest in contributing to the Laravel Facebook Graph API Package!
+Thank you for your interest in contributing to the Harryes Facebook Graph API Package!
 This document provides guidelines and information for contributors.

 ## 🤝 How to Contribute